prorev/prorev.github.io/_posts/2020-04-01-python_scikit-learn.md

 * Biclustering metrics
 * Pairwise metrics

-In here we will briefly cover the common used classification and regression metrics.
+In here we briefly cover the common examples on classification and regression metrics.

 ### Classification metrics